karunakar1308/devops-interview-prep/panel-member-insights.md

 ### About Team & Culture:

-10. **"You've been at Humana for 25+ years across multiple technology shifts.
-What makes Humana's engineering culture unique?"**
+10. **"You've been at  for 25+ years across multiple technology shifts.
+What makes 's engineering culture unique?"**

 11. **"As someone who's transitioned from application development to platform engineering, what advice would you give for success in this role?"**